nuuuwan/news_lk3_data/README.md

 Former Sri Lankan cricketer Lahiru Thirimanna has been hospitalized following a road accident in Thrippane, Anuradapura, the Police said.

 Accordingly, he has been admitted to Anuradhapura Teaching Hospital with minor injuries sustained in the accident, according to police.

+Police mentioned that the car in which Thirimanne was travelling had collided with a lorry arriving from the opposite direction at around 07.45 a.m. this morning (14).

+Three other individuals travelling in the car, the driver of the lorry and another person have been injured and hospitalized, Ada Derana reporter said.

 ◼️